Putrefaction

-Putrefaction is the fifth stage of death, following pallor mortis, algor mortis, rigor mortis, and livor mortis.
+Putrefaction is the fifth stage of death, following pallor mortis, livor mortis, algor mortis, and rigor mortis.
 This process references the breaking down of a body of an animal post-mortem.
 In broad terms, it can be viewed as the decomposition of proteins, and the eventual breakdown of the cohesiveness between tissues, and the liquefaction of most organs.
 This is caused by the decomposition of organic matter by bacterial or fungal digestion, which causes the release of gases that infiltrate the body's tissues, and leads to the deterioration of the tissues and organs.

 The approximate time it takes putrefaction to occur is dependent on various factors.
 Internal factors that affect the rate of putrefaction include the age at which death has occurred, the overall structure and condition of the body, the cause of death, and external injuries arising before or after death.
 External factors include environmental temperature, moisture and air exposure, clothing, burial factors, and light exposure.
+Body farms are facilities that study the way various factors affect the putrefaction process.

-The first signs of putrefaction are signified by a greenish discoloration on the outside of the skin on the abdominal wall corresponding to where the large intestine begins, as well as under the surface of the liver.
+The first signs of putrefaction are signified by a greenish discoloration on the outside of the skin, on the abdominal wall corresponding to where the large intestine begins, as well as under the surface of the liver.

 Certain substances, such as carbolic acid, arsenic, strychnine, and zinc chloride, can be used to delay the process of putrefaction in various ways based on their chemical make up.

-Body farms are facilities which study the process.